gh0stsrc/nvim/docs/plugins.md

   - `nui` is a plugin for Neovim, and it's a highly customizable UI component framework based on Lua.
 This plugin aims to provide developers with components such as prompts, menus, and dialogs to help build interactive user interfaces within Neovim.

 - [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim)
-  - `plenary` is a neovim library that provides lua functions required for the development and use of various neovim plugins.
+  - `plenary` is a Neovim library that provides lua functions required for the development and use of various Neovim plugins.

 - [nvim-lualine/lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)
-  - `lualine` is a blazing fast and easy to configure neovim statusline written in Lua.
+  - `lualine` is a blazing fast and easy to configure Neovim statusline written in Lua.

 - [nvim-tree/nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons)
   - `nvim-web-devicons` is a lua fork of vim-devicons.
 This plugin provides the same icons as well as colors for each icon.